 16. Use Positive Affirmations

-Positive affirmations will set your game and massively reduce stress from your life.
+Positive affirmations will set your game and massively reduce stress in your life.

 What I usually do is say, “I’m Awesome” 5 times when I gargle my mouth in the morning and at night after brushing my teeth.